-AWARNING Risk of child entrapment.
 Child entrapment and suffocation are not problems of the past.
-Junked or abandoned refrigerators or freezers are still dangerous - even if they will sit for "just a few days."
-If you are getting rid of your old refrigerator or freezer, please follow the instructions below to help prevent accidents.
+Junked or abandoned refrigerators are still dangerous - even if they will sit for "just a few days."
+If you are getting rid of your old refrigerator, please follow instructions below to help prevent accidents.

-BEFORE YOU THROW AWAY YOUR OLD REFRIGERATOR/FREEZER:
+BEFORE YOU THROW AWAY YOUR OLD REFRIGERATOR OR FREEZER:

-- Remove doors. - Leave shelves in place so children may not easily climb inside.
+- Take off doors. - Leave shelves in place, so children may not easily climb inside.